 Defendant admits that Ms. Giuffre produced Ms. Lightfoot's records in footnote 4 of her brief on page 11, yet on page 16, Defendant wrongfully states Plaintiff has not produced Dr. Lightfoot's records.
 Despite the self-contradictory briefing, Ms. Lightfoot has produced records.
 See chart above, Giuffre005431-005438, Medical Release Form with documents.
 As with the other providers, Ms. Giuffre has executed and sent medical records release forms to Ms. Lightfoot, and has thus met her discovery obligations.
-To follow up on Defendant's wrongful claims that Ms. Giuffre has somehow "withheld" more current records (despite executing a release for all records); Ms. Giuffre followed up with Ms. Lightfoot, who provided to Ms.
+To follow up on Defendant's wrongful claims that Ms. Giuffre has somehow "withheld" more current records (despite executing a release for all records); Ms. Giuffre followed up with Ms. Lightfoot, who provided to Ms. Giuffre's counsel correspondence stating that she has produced all of Ms. Giuffre's records (see chart above, Giuffre006636), thereby indicating that she does not keep more current records.

-&lt;sup>10 Upon information and belief, Ms. Lightfoot is not a medical doctor, but an Australian "Consulting Psychologist."
+&lt;sup>11 Upon information and belief, Ms. Lightfoot is not a medical doctor, but an Australian "Consulting Psychologist."